-The nuclear industry makes available about 3000 nuclides, including both the stable and the radioactive nuclides.
+The nuclear industry makes available about 3,000 nuclides, including both the stable and the radioactive nuclides.
 Approximately 50 radioactive nuclides, along with some stable nuclides that have been isotopically enriched, are essential in research, medical, and industrial applications.
 Many of these are now produced commercially, but several still are dependent on government facilities.
 Some, for economic reasons, come from other countries.
 Radiation processing for sterilization of disposable medical supplies is an important operation using cobalt-60 from Canada.
 Electron accelerators have replaced radioactive nuclides as radiation sources for polymerizing plastic coatings on wire and paper.
 Perhaps the greatest disappointment experienced by the industry has been the public opposition to irradiation of food to extend its shelf life.
 The principal current application of this type is by the Russians, who are using electron accelerators for the deinfestation of wheat, and the use in the United States for treating herbs and spices.

 In the continuing research and development of advanced nuclear energy, the liquid metal reactor (LMR), molten salt reactor (MSR), high-temperature gas-cooled reactor (HTGR), and fusion are the major activities.
 It would now appear that these alternatives will likely increase the cost of electrical energy in comparison with the present LWR/HWR technology based on low-cost uranium ore.
-HTGRs have been of particular interest since 2003 when the United States declared its intent to replace the use of oil-based fuels for transportation with hydrogen.
-Several hydrogen production processes (e.g., the Westinghouse Process and the Sulfur Iodine Process; see Figure 21.4) are being investigated that utilize high temperature (850-900°C) heat from a reactor to provide a major portion of the energy for making hydrogen.
-These temperatures are only compatible with HTGRs and fusion reactors.
-The advantage of using these high-temperature processes is the much higher overall energy efficiency that is obtainable (see Figure 21.5).
-For instance, the Westinghouse Process can achieve overall efficiencies of 50 percent or greater.
+HTGRs have been of interest since 2003 when the United States declared its intent to replace the use of oil-based fuels for transportation with hydrogen.
+Several hydrogen production processes (e.g., the Westinghouse Process and the Sulfur Iodine Process; see Fig. 21.4) have been investigated that utilize high temperature (850-900°C) heat from a reactor to provide a major portion of the energy for making hydrogen.
+These temperatures are only compatible with HTGRs.
+The advantage of using these high-temperature processes is the higher overall energy efficiency that is obtainable (see Fig. 21.5).
+For instance, the Westinghouse Process can achieve overall efficiencies of 33% or greater.

-Plant-scale liquid metal reactors are in operation in France and Russia to establish the engineering technology and to evaluate their role in increasing the efficiency of uranium utilization.
+Plant-scale liquid metal (sodium) reactors (2008) have been in operation in France and Russia to establish the engineering technology and to evaluate their role in increasing the efficiency of uranium utilization.
 France, without a significant primary energy supply, wants to minimize imports of uranium.
-The United States imports about 50 percent of its uranium.
-In the United States, engineering test LMRs have operated for many years and have made significant contributions to LMR technology.
-Whereas they were first studied to reduce natural uranium requirements to approximately 20 metric tons/gigawatt year electrical
+According to the USEIA web site, the United States imported over 40% of its uranium.
+In the United States, engineering test LMRs operated for many years and made significant contributions to LMR technology.